rodekruis/DEH-Admin-Manual/README.md

 [see redline admin manual]

 ### Monitoring logs, insights and costs
+> _The below troubleshooting information is useful for Twilio Flex.
+If you only use EspoCRM, this is not relevant._
+>
 Steps to find **error logs** in Twilio Flex:
 1. Go to the Twilio Console and make sure you are in the right account
 2. Monitor on the top left bar (Ctrl + F is your friend)